cds-snc/covid-alert-portal/README.md

 #### 4. Run development server

 Then, run `python manage.py runserver` to run the app.
-Go to `http://127.0.0.1:8000/` to see the landing page.
+Go to `http://127.0.0.1:8000/` to see the login page.

 ### Running using Docker Compose